nishakm/nishakm.github.io/_pages/about.md

 I currently work at VMWare but I reside in Portland OR.

-I am in the Open Source Program office where I work on tools to support Open Source work at VMWare.
-I am currently on tools for Docker container users.
+I work in the Open Source Program Office where I make tools to support Open Source work at VMWare.
+I am currently working on tools for Docker container users.

 I used to work at Jaguar Land Rover in Portland OR.
-I did systems engineering.
-That included:
+My work there included:

 - Qt/QML programming for car infotainment
 - Continuous Integration and Continuous Delivery automation